-Fundraising: Costs associated with fundraising activities are reported as fundraising expenses in the accompanying statements of revenues, expenses and changes in net position.
+Fundraising: Costs associated with fundraising activities are included in supporting services as development expenses in the accompanying Statements of Revenues, Expenses and Changes in Net Position.
 Included are all direct costs associated with fundraising activities and allocable costs of activities that include both fundraising and program or management and general functions.

 Use of estimates: Management uses estimates and assumptions in preparing financial statements in conformity with U.S. GAAP.
 Those estimates and assumptions affect the reported amounts of assets, deferred outflows of resources, liabilities, deferred inflows of resources, revenues and expenses.
-Significant estimates used in preparing these financial statements include those used in calculating the pledges receivable and related allowance for doubtful amounts, the annuity and trust liabilities under splitinterest agreements, the pension benefits obligation, and in determining the impairment of long-lived assets and the fair value of certain investments.
-Actual results could differ from these estimates, and the change may be material.
+Significant estimates used in preparing these financial statements include those used in calculating the pledges receivable and related allowance for doubtful amounts, the annuity and trust liabilities under split-interest agreements, the pension benefits obligation, and in determining the impairment of long-lived assets and the fair value of certain investments.
+Actual results could differ from these estimates.